webzep/mui-nested-menu/README.md

 3.2.2   | no           | Documentation updates
 3.4.0   | no           | Fixes disabled prop.
 Adds delay prop to NestedMenuItem.
 4.0.0   | probably not | Upgrade to mui 6.3.1.
+4.0.1   | probably not | Add React 19 to peer dependencies.